12 Best Hiking Trails near Missoula, MT

 For those looking to check the "L" off the Missoula must-do hiking list, two trailheads are near one another on the north side of Interstate-90.
 Both the Cherry Street and Elm Street trailheads offer routes to the "L" with approximately 0.65-mile routes and 500 feet of elevation gain.
 While more manageable than the "M" hike, the switchbacking pathways still induce leg muscle strain.

 After making it to the "L," the route continues up the mountain to reach the Jumbo Backbone Trail.
-Users often follow this trail up and head down the South Face Trail back to the trailhead for an approximately 2.5-mile-loop.
+Users often follow this trail up and head down the South Face Trail back to the trailhead for an approximately 2.5-mile loop.
 Alternatively, the Backbone Trail leads into the North Zone of Mount Jumbo, where other paths offer auxiliary routes.

-Both the North Zone and South Zone have seasonal closures to help the elk herds who inhabit the lower mountain landscape in the winter.
+Both the North Zone and South Zone have seasonal closures to help the elk herds that inhabit the lower mountain landscape in the winter.
 The South Zone is typically closed between December 1st and March 15th, while the North Zone remains closed until May 1st.
 However, the "L" trail remains open throughout the year, with users asked to stick to the route.

 7. Blue Mountain National Recreation Trail